-Licensed pursuant to Business and Professions Code as appropriate to the skilled professions staff assigned to the team.
+Licensed in accordance with Business and Professions Code as appropriate to the skilled professions staff assigned to the team.

 As appropriate, a business license as required by the local jurisdiction where the business is located.
 Certificate (specify):

 Certified as appropriate to the skilled professions staff assigned to the team.